ChatZilla-Replacement-Project/.github/profile/README.md

 cZ did have the ability to run without a browser with help from XulRunner, but that died a LONG time ago.
 Mozilla lost interest in XR before they dropped XUL.
 There's been no XR replacement.

-That leaves abandoning the browser entirely.
+That leaves abandoning the browser extension entirely.
 Since cZ could run that way, we aren't losing anything.
 Instead, we might gain users who wouldn't use our choice of browser.
+However, we could run as a progressive web app.
+For that option, see [Progressive Web Application](https://github.com/ChatZilla-Replacement-Project/.github/tree/main/profile#progressive-web-application).

 At least one potential developer on the project works mainly with C# and Windows Presentation Framework.
 WPF and .NET do run outside Windows with help from [Wine](https://www.winehq.org/) and [Mono](https://www.winehq.org/), but we'd need to limit ourselves to slightly older versions of .NET and C#.
 Java is an option as that developer does work with it and Swing.
 But many others represent a learning curve.
 Options include C#/GTK#, C#/QtSharp, C++/GTK, C++/Qt, C++/Wx, and more.